CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/lin-quaternion-2023/index.md

   importantly, the proposed QAMWN outperforms previous state-of-the-art methods in both metrics and visualization.
 Significance.
-We propose a lightweight super-resolution network for endoscopy and achieves better performance with fewer parameters, which helps in clinical diagnosis of endoscopy.
+We propose a lightweight super-resolution network for endoscopy and achieves better performance with fewer parameters, which helps in clinical diagnosis of endoscopy.</div>
 links:
 - name: URL
   url: http://iopscience.iop.org/article/10.1088/1361-6560/acc002